uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 cd example
 ```

-Next we need to create the `package.json` file to indicate that this directory should be a JavaScript project:
+Next, we need to create the `package.json` file to indicate that this directory should be a JavaScript project:

 ```sh
 pnpm init